csc7/PP1_CI_TGC/README.md

 - ### **Projects table**

-It is located in the middle part of the body in the About Us page, showing latest projects (those in the curren year).
+It is located in the middle part of the body in the About Us page, showing latest projects (those in the current year).
 *User Stories Addressed by this Feature:* 2; 12 and 19.

 *Please check "7.
 Testing of User Stories" for more details.*